15.1. Problems with Compilation¶

 If you are experiencing problems trying to compile OpenMC, first check if the error you are receiving is among the following options.

 15.2.
 Problems with Simulations¶

 This error usually indicates that OpenMC experienced a segmentation fault.
 A segmentation fault occurs when the program tries to access a variable in memory that was outside the memory allocated for the program.
 The best way to debug a segmentation fault is to re-compile OpenMC with debug options turned on.
 Create a new build directory and type the following commands:

 mkdir build-debug && cd build-debug

 Now when you re-run your problem, it should report exactly where the program failed.
-If after reading the debug output, you are still unsure why the program failed, send an email to the OpenMC User’s Group mailing list.
+If after reading the debug output, you are still unsure why the program failed, post a message on the OpenMC Discourse Forum.